lingseroem/foundation-scss/README.md

 # Foundation Compass Template

 The easiest way to get started with Foundation + Compass.
-And in works in a pure serverside environment!
+And it works in a pure serverside environment!
 Have a look at the scss folder.

 ## Requirements